 Heterogeneity in Macro-Finance

-This research group belongs to the IWH Research Cluster Macroeconomic Dynamics and Stability.
 The interaction between the distribution of income and wealth and the dynamics of aggregate macroeconomic variables is currently poorly understood.
 In part this is related to the computational difficulties of developing macro models with heterogeneous agents and departing from the representative agent paradigm.
 Empirically, the difficulty lies in identifying causal relationships using micro data and in aggregating the micro evidence to macroeconomic outcomes.
 This research group aims at better understanding the links between heterogeneity of individuals and firms and macroeconomic aggregates both on an empirical and on a theoretical level.
 Furthermore, there is a growing interest in the distributional effects of macroeconomic development and economic policy.

 Research ClusterMacroeconomic Dynamics and Stability